Frequently Asked QuestionsWhat is counseling?

 Who is eligible to receive services?

-FAMU registered students are eligible for services.
-Each registered student gets 12 free individual counseling sessions each semester.
-If you are interested in couples counseling, only one person in the relationship needs to be a registered student at FAMU.
+Currently enrolled FAMU students are eligible for services.
+Each registered student receives individualized face to face short-term therapy.
+If you are interested in couples counseling, one person in the relationship must be a registered student at FAMU.

 How often are appointments?
 How long do they last?